How To Cook Okra (6 Easy Methods)

 Okra or okro – also called “lady’s fingers” or “gumbo” – are the edible green pods from a flowering plant (Abelmoschus escelentus) in the mallow family grown in tropical, subtropical, and warm temperate regions.

 It is a US Southern staple.
 Plus, it is known as the national vegetable of Pakistan even though it’s technically a fruit.
-Popularly, it’s fried, grilled, pickled, sautéed, and stewed.
+Popularly, it’s fried, grilled, turned into quick-pickled okra, sautéed, and stewed.

 Fried okra and sautéed okra